HclX/WyzeHacks/README.md

 5. At this point you will need to figure out what's wrong with your config file, and try to see if you can fix it by tweaking NFS_ROOT and NFS_OPTIONS in file `/params/wyze_hack.cfg`.
 You can edit this file over telnet with `vi` command.

+## I see files but no recordings on my NFS shares.
+People report this kind of behavior and it seems to be caused by NFS share with size larger than a certain amount.
+Try make a smaller share or use "NFS quota" to limit the size.
+Issue #19 might be a related one.

+## Known issues.
+1. With release 0.4.00 and firmware 4.9.6.156 (WyzeCamV2) and 4.10.6.156
+(WyzeCam Pan), I noticed sometimes the NFS share will be unmounted.
+The root cause is still unclear, but I believe it may have something to do with firmware's bad SD card detection.